Department of History

 - BA Wilfrid Laurier University; M.A.
 Wilfrid Laurier University; Ph.D.
 University of Western Ontario

 Dr. Humphries' research focuses on the fields of war and health, gender and conflict, and military operations in the First World War era.
 He believes that military history should be written comparatively within a global or transnational context and that both the battlefield and home fronts should be approached from a war and society perspective.
 This means employing the methods and frameworks adopted by social, cultural, and intellectual historians to answer new questions about how conflict shapes and is shaped by society.
 It also means building bridges to the larger historical community and embracing a variety of perspectives and approaches.

 Mark Humphries, The Last Plague: Spanish Influenza and the Politics of Public Health.
-Toronto: University of Toronto Press, forthcoming spring 2012.
+Toronto: University of Toronto Press, 2013.

 Mark Humphries and Terry Copp, Combat Stress in the 20th Century: the Commonwealth Experience.
 Kingston: Canadian Defence Academy, 2011.